sftpplus/sftpplus-docs/docs/configuration-server/http-service.rst

     SSL-specific options are only available for the `https` service type.

 ..  warning::
-    When the `ssl_certificate_authority` configuration option is enabled, web browsers should include an SSL certificate signed by the same certificate authority.
+    When the `tls_mutual_certification_authorities` configuration option is enabled, web browsers should include an SSL certificate signed by the same certificate authority.

 api_backend_uuid